-The Afro-Cuban Folkloric Ensemble explores this unique musical tradition which is still practiced today in Cuba.
-This African diaspora-based music and culture is a living example of how art is can be a manifestation of the human desire to stay connected to one’s roots, ancestors, belief system, and home, even in the darkest of situations.
-Born of deep African origins, this form involves hand drumming, percussion and singing.
+The Afro-Cuban Folkloric Ensemble explores this unique musical tradition still practiced today in Cuba.
+This African diaspora-based music and culture is a living example of how art can be a manifestation of the human desire to stay connected to one’s roots, ancestors, belief system, and home, even in the darkest of situations.
+Born of deep African origins, this form involves hand drumming, percussion, and singing.

-Undergraduate and graduate students, faculty, and staff are all invited to participate.
-Community members who are interested in the art, culture, and music of the region are also welcome.
+All undergraduate and graduate students, faculty, and staff are invited to participate.
+Community members interested in the art, culture, and music are also welcome.
 All participants work together to make music while utilizing and expanding their own personal skills.
-There are no requirements regarding prior musical background required to participate in the ensemble.
+No requirements regarding prior musical background are required to participate in the ensemble.

 Rehearsals & Performances

-The Afro-Cuban Folkloric Ensemble rehearses on Wednesday evenings, 7:00-8:30 p.m.
-The Ensemble performs 2-3 times per academic year on the weekly Tea Time Concert Series.
+The Afro-Cuban Folkloric Ensemble rehearses on Monday evenings, 6:30-9:00 PM.
+The ensemble performs 2-3 times per academic year on the weekly Tea Time Concert Series.

-In lieu of auditions, the Afro-Cuban Folkloric Ensemble will host an open house rehearsal on Wednesday, September 29 at 7:00 p.m.
+In lieu of auditions, the Afro-Cuban Folkloric Ensemble will host an open house rehearsal during their first rehearsal on Monday, September 25, 4:00-8:00 PM, in Goodspeed 402.
 If you are interested in participating in the ensemble, you must attend the open house.
+Please RSVP HERE.